stephenjohnlimb/boot/src/main/microk8s/persistence/README.md

 ### Making a claim on that physical space

 See [volume-claim](volume-claim.yaml) below for making a claim on that space.
+Now you can apply that with `kubectl apply -f ./volume-claim.yaml`

 ```
 apiVersion: v1
 kind: PersistentVolumeClaim